Worker installing solar panels on rooftop using power drill.

 Solar battery

 A rechargeable solar battery, connecting a solar cell with battery power storage.
 It rations excess power so that it can be used to offset peak or nighttime use.
-Battery storage capacity is measured in KWh.
+Battery storage capacity is measured in kWh.

 Photovoltaic (PV)